Once you have installed Ant, open a command prompt in the examples directory, and type

 the ability make the enum type implement arbitrary interfaces.
 Also, the Sun proposal extends the

-statement to allow switching on enumerated types - something we
+switch statement to allow switching on enumerated types - something we

 can not achieve using JSE.
 (However, switch is best replaced with method dispatching on the enum.)